microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 Note that some of these edits in the tree may be part of the trunk while others may be on a branch.
 Each branch need only maintain a "head" pointer to the child-most commit on the branch.

-#### Adding New Commits

-When a new edit is made by the local client, one of two things must happen:
+### The Redo Commit Tree

+The tree of redoable commits is maintained across branches in a similar fashion to the undoable commits tree.
+Redoable commits are effectively undoable commits and can therefore use the same `UndoableCommit` structure described above.

+### Reacting to Local Edits

+The redo and undo commit lists for a branch are updated as follows in the face of new local edits:

--   If the edit is not an undo then an undoable commit node is added under the head undoable commit maintained by the branch on which the edit was made.
+-   If the edit is neither an undo nor a redo:
+    -   A new undoable commit node is pushed onto the undoable commit list.
+        The parent field of the new commit node should point to the previous head undoable commit.
+    -   The head pointer for the redoable commits is cleared for that branch.
+        This effectively drops all the redoable commits for the branch.
+-   If the edit is an undo:
+    -   The head undoable commit is popped.
-    This new undoable commit becomes the new head undoable commit for this branch.
+        The parent of the undoable commit becomes the new head undoable commit.
+    -   The concrete undo commit is pushed onto the tip of the redoable commit list.
+        The parent field of the new redoable commit node should point to the previous head redoable commit.
--   If the edit is an undo then the head undoable commit maintained by the branch on which the edit was made is popped.
+-   If the edit is a redo:
+    -   The head pointer for the redoable commits is popped.
-    The parent of the undone commit becomes the new head undoable commit for this branch.
+        The parent of the redoable commit becomes the new head redoable commit.
+    -   The concrete redo commit is pushed onto the undoable commit list.
+        The parent field of the new commit node should point to the previous head undoable commit.

-#### Forking
+### Forking

-When a branch is forked, the new branch can simply obtain the head undoable commit pointer from the parent branch.
+When a branch is forked, the new branch can simply obtain the head undoable and redoable commit pointers from the parent branch.
 This helps keep forking cheap.

-#### Pulling
+### Pulling

-When a branch is pulled, it must re-attach whatever undoable commits it has to the head of the undo list maintained by the parent branch.
+When a branch is pulled, it must re-attach whatever undoable and redoable commits it has to the head of the undo list maintained by the parent branch.
 This can be done by finding the lowest common ancestor in between the two branches, and attaching to the tip of the parent branch all of the commits on the child branch that lie under the common ancestor.

-Note that all the commits from the child branch will undergo rebasing so the undoable commit nodes for them will need to be remade.
+Note that all the commits from the child branch will undergo rebasing so the undoable/redoable commit nodes for them will need to be remade.
 It would not be valid to simply update the existing child branch's undo commit node objects by updating the edits and repair data (see below) within.
 That's because it's possible that the child branch may itself be the parent branch of some other child branch, whose undo queue includes those commit nodes.